AdobeDocs/commerce-operations.en/help/installation/prerequisites/search-engine/configure-nginx.md

 This section discusses how to specify who can access the [nginx](https://glossary.magento.com/nginx) server.

-1. Use a text editor to create a new file `/etc/nginx/conf.d/magento_es_auth.conf` with the following contents:
+1. Use a text editor to create a file `/etc/nginx/conf.d/magento_es_auth.conf` with the following contents:

    ```conf
    server {